ViggoValfridsson/WebApi/README.md

 ## About

-The API contains three controllers.
-UsersController, GroupsController and RoleController.
+The API consists of three regular entities and one association table.

 ## Running the API